sentinella-enterprises/cyber-security-framework/README.md

 ## **NOTES**:
 - This is a beta project, core features & modules can still be updated and require major changes over all programs.
 Use at your own risk
-- This readme is still incomplete, there is not much info on it yet, but soon it is going to be updated.

 ## Instalation
 **You are going to need [Python](https://www.python.org/) >= v3.6 installed in order to execute CSF.**